 return [{ shouldThrottle: false }]

-When you do hit a 429 or 5xx, back off exponentially with random jitter to avoid thundering herd problems:
+When you do hit a 429 or 5xx, back off exponentially with random jitter so retries don't pile up into a thundering herd:

 function backoff(attempt) {